Although the documents and resources found at this site are specifically

 in Loudoun County

-it extremely helpful to use a chronology of African American history
+find it extremely helpful to use a chronology of African American

-in Loudoun County by local historian, Eugene Scheel.
-Mr. Scheel presented
+history in Loudoun County by local historian, Eugene Scheel.
+Mr.

-the chronology to the Balch Library in 1999.
-He recently updated and
+the Balch Library in 1999.
+He recently updated and edited it,

-edited it, and has graciously given us permission to make it available
+and has graciously given us permission to make it available to

-it will provide an important context for using the resources at this
+we believe it will provide an important context for using the

-are attempting to identify, document, preserve and interpret sites,
+organizations that are attempting to identify, document, preserve

-. . .routes, and landscapes relating to the Underground Railroad.”
+and interpret sites, . . .routes, and landscapes relating to the

-are all members osf this network.
+all members of this network.
 Click on any of these locations to

 learn why each of the three was so designated.